mjolnircoder/BTS_Bank/README.md

 The Database contains two Tables- Users Table & Transaction Table

-The User table have basic fields such as Name, Email & Current Balance.
+The User table has basic fields such as Name, Email & Current Balance.

 The Flow of the Website: Home Page > Create User > Transfer Money > Transaction History.